 Mervyn Warren, Grammy Award-Winning Musician

 Warren was born and raised Seventh-day Adventist, graduating from Oakwood University.
+He is no longer an Adventist.

 See: “Biography,” mervynwarren.com